 If the standard three eye tests don't reveal anything out of the norm, your vet may want to perform more specialized tests.
 Gentle scrape samples of your dog's conjunctiva can be sent off to an outside lab for histopathology, where a veterinary specialist will look at the samples under a microscope.
 From this they can determine if there is any abnormal cells present that could indicate a benign (or malignant) growth.
 Your vet may want to check a blood panel to rule out any systemic illnesses.
 They may also want your dog to get skull radiographs, an MRI, or even be seen by a veterinary ophthalmologist.

 Treatment & Prevention

 How best to treat your dog's anisocoria depends entirely on what is causing your dog's anisocoria.
 A specific treatment will be based on the specific disease.
 If your dog's anisocoria is stemming from a chemical or toxin exposure, removing the the substance may reverse the anisocoria.
 Some causes, such as Horner's Syndrome, are self-limiting and the anisocoria may resolve on it's own.
 For still other causes, such as degenerative conditions, your dog's anisocoria may never get better.
 Some causes of anisocoria may also require long term medication.
 If your dog's vision is affected because of their anisocoria their vision may never return back to normal.

-Regardless of the reason for your dog's anisocoria, seeking immediate veterinary attention is vital for your dog's vision and eye health.
+Prognosis for anisocoria depends on the cause.
+No treatment may be needed, or it may require long-term medication.
+While some dogs make a full recovery, in others, it can lead to blindness, so seeking immediate veterinary attention is vital for your dog's vision and eye health.
 Whether you see an emergency veterinarian or your regular veterinarian, they can help you figure out what is causing your dog's troubling eye symptoms and how best to tackle the problem.